Bud Anderson: Post-war

-Anderson returned to the U.S. in January 1945, serving at Perrin Field, Texas, until that October, when he was assigned as a recruiter in Ohio.
+In January 1945, Anderson returned to the U.S., serving at Perrin Field, Texas, until that October, when he was assigned as a recruiter in Ohio.
 He served as a test pilot at Wright Field from May 1948 to February 1953.
 During this time, he took part in the FICON project, a concept to increase the effective combat radius of jet fighters by attaching them to a propeller-driven bomber, one hooked up to each wingtip.
-The hope was that it would not only increase fuel efficiency and effective range, but also allow the bomber to carry its own fighter escort deep into enemy territory.
+The hope was that it would increase fuel efficiency and effective range, and allow the bomber to carry its own fighter escort deep into enemy territory.

 Anderson attended Air Command and Staff College at Maxwell Air Force Base, Alabama, from September 1954 to August 1955, and then was assigned as Director of Operations for the 58th Fighter-Bomber Wing at Osan Air Base, South Korea, from August 1955 to February 1956 and commander of the 69th Fighter-Bomber Squadron at Osan, from February to August 1956.

 Anderson continued as a test pilot and was assigned as Assistant Chief and then Chief of the Flight Test Operations Division at Edwards Air Force Base from November 1957 to August 1962.
 He attended the Army War College at Carlisle Barracks, Pennsylvania, from August 1962 to July 1963.
 From August 1965 to December 1967, he was stationed at Kadena Air Base in Okinawa where he served as deputy director, director of operations and commander of the 18th Tactical Fighter Wing.

 After serving another tour at the Air Force headquarters in the Pentagon until December 1969, Anderson commanded the 355th Tactical Fighter Wing, an F-105 Thunderchief unit, during its final months of service in the Vietnam War, from June to December 1970.
 Stationed at Takhli Royal Thai Air Force Base, he flew 25 missions in strikes against enemy supply lines and later was in charge of closing the base when 355th TFW was inactivated.

 Anderson retired as a colonel in March 1972.
 He was decorated 25 times for his service to the United States, during which he flew over 100 types of aircraft and logged over 7,000 hours.
 He was a close friend of Brigadier General Chuck Yeager during and after the end of World War II, where both served in the 357th Fighter Group.